 I have been stocked around five Eduard airplane models for a couple of years.
 There is a sense of high-quality.
 I try the fighter jet of the French air force.
 Can a weekend edition be made speedy?
 I do my best till completion.

-Compared to the same kit of high grade version orange box, Weekend Edition is omitted the instrument panel and colored photo etched parts.
-Since the seat belt is decal, I added it with my spare parts.
+Compared to the same kit of high-grade version orange box, Weekend Edition has omitted the instrument panel and colored photo-etched parts.
+Since the seat belt is a decal, I added it with my spare parts.

 Because an uneven surface has been made right behind a cockpit, I piled superglue and having a smooth panel.
 I painted surfacer and checked it, maybe almost smooth.
 I don’t mind, the body undersurface too much, now I want to make it as beautiful as possible, the top surface is an outstanding point.

-By the way, I did not yet adhered to clear part and there are small hole on the back.
+By the way, I did not yet adhere to a clear part and there is a small hole on the back.
 The soft board weight rounded can be put in.
-When pouring instant adhesive with a tissue at the end, it does not have a rattle sound.
+When pouring instant adhesive with a tissue at the end, it does not have a rattling sound.

 I’m ashamed to say, there are many missing of small parts recently.
 I lost the parts of the 1/144 F-14 the other day.
 I made the one side of the part which held a front wheel, with polyester putty by myself.
 In Japan, I can order the piece of the parts about Hasegawa and Tamiya, final way, I repeat buying the same kit.
 When it is an imported plastic model, the re-purchase is difficult.

-Whether I should review the work environment from the first, I shouldn’t have spent making many kits and left at the same time….., maybe it’s one reason of trouble.
-I am really sorry that like this continues.
+Whether I should review the work environment from the first, I shouldn’t have spent making many kits and left at the same time….., maybe it’s one reason for the trouble.
+I am sorry that as this continues.
 It is almost completed in another breath.

 It was very harder than Hasegawa and Tamiya which I usually build.
 I was surprised a little.
 I can’t say all the Eduard kit plastic is harder than Japan maker, after trying a couple of kits, anyway, this kit was hard.